Hometown: Ashland, MO

-Activities, Clubs and Orgs: Alpha Gamma Sigma Fraternity, Agricultural Education Society, Agriculture Communicators of Tomorrow, and Mizzou Collegiate Farm Bureau.
+Activities, Clubs and Orgs: Alumni Association Student Board, Alpha Gamma Sigma Fraternity, Mizzou Agriculture Communicators of Tomorrow

 Personal Pronouns: He/ Him

 Best place for a snack or coffee?
-Wheatstone Bistro is my go-to for a morning snack with Starbucks right next to it in Memorial Union for a quick, convenient breakfast snack and coffee.
+Memorial Union is my go-to for a good breakfast snack with Wheatstone Bistro inside and Starbucks right next to it.